wrexkh/Blackadder-Soundsets/readme.txt

 --CREDITS--

 Source: Blackadder (all seasons and specials); Owned by BBC; Voiced by Rowan Atkinson, Tony Robinson, and Tim McInnerny, as Blackadder, Baldrick, and Lord Percy Percy respectively.
+This is a non-profit fancreation intended for private use only.

 --INSTALLATION--